-After reading how to apply predefined themes to your component, the next step is to create a custom theme.
+After reading how to apply predefined themes to the component, the next step is to create a custom theme.

 - Open the